ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

 * As you run the [Learning MAC addresses](#learningmacaddresses) section of the experiment, make an ordered list of the following six events:

-  * the bridge learns the MAC address of node-1,
+  * the bridge learns the MAC address of romeo,
-  * the bridge learns the MAC address of node-2,
+  * the bridge learns the MAC address of juliet,
-  * node-1 sends the first ping request (with seq 1) to node-2,
+  * romeo sends the first ping request (with seq 1) to juliet,
-  * node-2 sends the first ping reply (with seq 1) to node-1,
+  * juliet sends the first ping reply (with seq 1) to romeo,
-  * node-2 receives the first ping request (with seq 1) from node-1,
+  * juliet receives the first ping request (with seq 1) from romeo,
-  * node-1 receives the first ping reply (with seq 1) from node-2.
+  * romeo receives the first ping reply (with seq 1) from juliet.

   (By "make an ordered list", I mean: note which event happened first, which happened second, etc.)